aws/aws-cdk-rfcs/text/0052-resource-importing-support.md

 It might be considered to release such convenience features iteratively per resource type, beginning with the most frequently used types.

+This proposal also only concerns with a single CDK stack at a time - the PoC code fails if multilpe stacks are matched.
+For the app stacks refactoring use case it would be beneficial to support batch operations (same import flow on multiple stacks) and a _move operation_ - single command to remove a resource from one stack and import it into another).

 ### Links